-The Center for Advanced Hindsight (CAH) has developed a card game that helps people understand human behavior better.
-In this series of articles, we will use this card game to explain the behavioral insights underlying the field tests that Dan Ariely and his team at the CAH are conducting in Kenya for the Joep Lange Institute.
-His team is working to help make the M-TIBA health wallet more effective by nudging users to save for healthcare regularly.
+The Center for Advanced Hindsight (CAH) has developed a card game that helps people better understand human behavior.
+In this series of articles, we will use this card game to explain the behavioral insights underlying the work that Dan Ariely and his team at the CAH are doing with the Joep Lange Institute in Kenya.
+His team is helping to make the M-TIBA health wallet more effective by consulting on the wallet’s design and implementation, such as providing nudges to users to save for healthcare regularly.

 Designing the right self-regulation techniques

 Failing to set aside funds for health shocks can be a matter of life and death for low-income populations.
 At the same time, it is a daunting task.
 Before one has a habit of saving, issues such as forgetfulness or lack of self-control to resist spending temptations may be in the way.
 On top of this, being poor often involves having a great deal of stressful issues to take care of and not having sufficient slack to embrace change.
 As a result, a behavioral challenge of M-TIBA is that users fail to deposit after signing up for the mobile health wallet, even though a majority surveyed strongly agree that saving for health is important to them.
 To increase M-TIBA users’ capacity to implement their intentions, the team at CAH introduced the concept of self-regulation.
 “People are better able to achieve goals when they commit not only to final goals, but also to the specific ways to achieve those goals.”